 Food is always plenty, albeit often much less ‘exotic’ or spicy than you might expect.
-I mean, one of the most popular foods is Feijoada, a stew of beans with beef and pork, and an unmissable ingredient is Farofa, a toasted cassava or corn flour mixture.
-It looks like sawdust – a tastes equally.
+I mean, one of the most popular foods is Feijoada, a stew of beans with beef and pork, and an unmissable ingredient is Farofa, toasted cassava or corn flour mixture.
+It looks like sawdust – and tastes equally.

 In general, Brazilian cuisine is heavy on the meaty side and not very exciting.

 Just like the lodging, the food is not dirt cheap but approximately like in Southern Europe.